J. A. Voelcker

-John Augustus Voelcker CIE (24 June 1854 - 6 November 1937) was an English agricultural chemist and the second son of the German-born English chemist Augustus Voelcker (1822–1884).
-John Augustus (jr.) succeeded his father as consulting chemist to the Royal Agricultural Society and continued research on soil fertility.
+John Augustus Voelcker CIE (24 June 1854 – 6 November 1937) was an English agricultural chemist and the second son of the German-born English chemist Augustus Voelcker (1822–1884).
+John Augustus (Jr.) succeeded his father as consulting chemist to the Royal Agricultural Society of England and continued research on soil fertility.
 He headed a committee that examined issues in Indian agriculture in 1891.

 Early life and career

 John was the second of five sons of Augustus Voelcker and born at Cirencester.
-After school he studied chemistry under Temple Orme before joining University College where his chemistry teacher was Professor Williamson.
+After school he studied chemistry under Temple Orme before joining University College where his chemistry teacher was Professor Alexander William Williamson.
 He was also a long distance runner and a member of the London Athletic Club.
+He won two medals at the 1881 AAA Championships.

 Voelcker then, like his father, studied chemistry in Giessen and received a doctorate for work on the composition of apatite and natural forms of calcium phosphate.
 He then returned to England to work with his father's laboratory.
-After the death of his father in 1884, he continued the experiments on the Woburn Experimental Station.
+After the death of his father in 1884, he continued the experiments at the Woburn Experimental Station.
 One of the key findings at Woburn was the finding that sulphate of ammonia use in acidic soils led to the loss of soil nutrients by the leaching of calcium sulphate from the soil.